-Setting up a Blue Bird Trail can be both rewarding and educational.
-Before setting out and tacking bird houses all over the place, ask yourself if you're ready to make a commitment and monitor your bluebird trail.
+Establishing a Blue Bird Trail can be both rewarding and educational.
+Before setting out and tacking bird houses all over the place, ask yourself if you're ready to make a commitment to being a bluebird landlord.

 Begin by knowing the Bluebirds habitat.
 These birds prefer pasturelands, parks, cemeteries, and golf courses.

 Make sure no pesticides are being used in the area.
 Avoid heavily wooded areas to avoid competition from House Wrens.

 House Sparrows will compete with bluebirds for nesting sites.

 Keep your trail away from farmsteads and feedlots where grain is used since the sparrows will be abundant in these places.

 When setting up a blue bird trail for the Eastern Bluebird, spacing between bluebird houses should be 100 to 150 yards apart, Western and Mountain Bluebird boxes should be spaced at least 300 yards apart.

 Birdhouses should be mounted 4 to 5 feet above ground facing away from prevailing winds.